Action Classification via Concepts and Attributes: Conclusions Future Work

 \section{Conclusions \& Future Work}

-We have presented a method which learns to recognize action in images by describing them as a weighted sum of detected concepts (objects and object attributes).
+We have presented a method which learns to recognize actions in images by describing them as a weighted sum of detected concepts (objects and object attributes).
 The method utilizes the annotations in the VG dataset to learn a broad range of concepts, which are then used to recognize action in still images.
-Together with the visual features, we are able to obtain state-of-the art classification performance, as well as provide a visual and semantic explanation of the classifier's decisions.
-In the future we indeed to broaden our work to capture object relationships, which are very important to action-classification as well .
+We are able to improve on classification performance versus of a strong baseline which uses purely visual features, as well as provide a visual and semantic explanation of the classifier's decisions.
+In the future we intend to broaden our work to capture object relationships, which are very important to action-classification as well.